Nerer/CV-project/TORCS-rl/README.md

 For more details(for example how to run on sever, and our customization approach), please refer to Yurong You's github.
 We run this code on personal laptop.
 We don't have a server that satisfies its requirements.
 So we cannot tell how would it perform when running on a server.
 ## installation
+First download torcs-1.3.6.zip from https://jbox.sjtu.edu.cn/l/SHwJum, and extract it under folder `TORCS-rl`, make it become `TORCS-rl/torcs-1.3.6`

-run `install.sh` in the root folder with sudo:
+run `install.sh` in the `TORCS-rl` folder with sudo:

 	sudo ./install.sh
 ## training